malfoyslastname/character-card-spec-v2/spec_v1.md

 - .json file with no image.
 Discouraged for user-friendliness.
 - PNG: JSON string encoded in base64 inside the "Chara" EXIF metadata field.
-- WEBP: Plaintext (non-encoded) JSON string inside the "UserComment" EXIF metadata field.
+- WEBP: Plaintext (non-encoded) JSON string inside the "UserComment" EXIF metadata field. **This is deprecated as it breaks Unicode characters.
+Main Tavern uses a new encoding which we have not yet move to.
+You are encouraged to stick to PNG.**

 ### Code examples